 If $G$ and $H$ are tournaments, the \emph{density} of $H$ in $G$, which is denoted by $d(H,G)$, is the probability that $\lvert H\rvert$ randomly chosen vertices of $G$ induce $H$; if $\lvert H\rvert>\lvert G\rvert$, we set $d(H,G)=0$.
 A sequence $(G_n)_{n\in\NN}$ of tournaments is \emph{quasirandom} if

 for every tournament $H$, where $\Aut(H)$ is the group of automorphisms of $H$ (note that the right side of the expression is the expected density of $H$ in a random tournament with $n\ge\lvert H\rvert$ vertices).
-Finally, we say that a tournament $H$ is \emph{quasirandom-forcing} if every sequence $(G_n)_{n\in\NN}$ of tournaments satisfying that
+Finally, we say that a tournament $H$ is \emph{quasirandom-forcing} if every sequence $(G_n)_{n\in\NN}$ of tournaments satisfying

 is quasirandom (only sequences satisfying $|G_n|\to\infty$ as $n\to\infty$ are considered).
-As we mentioned in Section~\ref{sec:intro}, every $k$-vertex transitive tournament $T_k$, $k\ge 4$, is quasirandom-forcing, and there is also a $5$-vertex strongly connected tournament, which is quasirandom-forcing (this is the tournament $F_5$ depicted in Figure~\ref{fig:F5}).
+As we mentioned in Section~\ref{sec:intro}, every $k$-vertex transitive tournament $T_k$, for $k\ge 4$, is quasirandom-forcing, and there is also a $5$-vertex strongly connected tournament that is quasirandom-forcing (this is the tournament $F_5$ depicted in Figure~\ref{fig:F5}).

 We treat quasirandomness of tournaments in the language of theory of combinatorial limits, which associates (convergent) sequences of combinatorial structures with analytic limit objects.
-We refer the reader to the monograph by Lov\'asz~\cite{Lov12} for the treatment of the most studied case of graph limits, which readily translates to the setting of tournament limits (cf.~\cite{ZhaZ19}).
+We refer the reader to the monograph by Lov\'asz~\cite{Lov12} for the treatment of the most studied case of graph limits, which readily translates to the setting of tournament limits (see~\cite{DiaJ08,Tho18,ZhaZ20}).